-Presenting on video, is one of those things that looks easy but actually isn’t.
+Presenting on video is one of those things that looks easy but isn’t.
 If you haven’t tried it, count yourself lucky because it can be a stressful experience.
-A bad presenter is an easy way to lose credibility and viewers at the same time.
+A bad presenter is an easy way to lose credibility and viewers simultaneously.
 Sure, the professionals make it look simple.
-But they’re professionals and chances are you aren’t.
-To get you presenting like a professional, I’ve put together the best advice we could muster for your next corporate or training video.
+But they’re professionals, and chances are you aren’t.
+To help you present like a professional, I’ve compiled the best advice we could muster for your next corporate or training video.

-Before you even step in front of the camera you should take a second to think about who will be watching.
-I’m talking about tailoring your presenting to your audience.
+Before you even step in front of the camera, you should take a second to think about who will be watching.
+I’m talking about tailoring your presentation to your audience.
 What kind of language would they use?
-Do you need to simplify the way you speak?
+Do you need to simplify your speech?
 Will they understand jargon/acronyms?
 Do they need context for what you’re talking about?
-Thinking about these things is an important first step to being a relatable presenter.
+Reflecting on these aspects is a crucial first step in becoming a relatable presenter.

 Keep it simple

 Keeping things simple is the key to ensuring your audience doesn’t mentally wander off.
-When you go into too much detail you’re asking the audience to remember too much of what you’re saying.
-The result could end up being that they don’t remember anything.
-If you’re writing up a draft of what you want to say I highly recommend showing it to an unbiased third party to make sure it’s not too complex.
+When you go into too much detail, you’re asking the audience to remember too much of what you’re saying.
+The result could be that they don’t know anything.
+If you’re writing a draft of what you want to say, I highly recommend showing it to an unbiased third party to ensure it’s not too complex.

-Our friend Andrew Marty from SACS (below) is great at quick and simple videos, he also loves to tell a story (more on that in my last tip).
+Our friend Andrew Marty from SACS is great at quick and simple videos; he also loves to tell a story (more on that in my last tip).
 A few years of practice have made him quite comfortable and relaxed in front of the camera.

 Get to Know The Crew

 The camera crew are there to make you look and sound good.
 They won’t make you look bad just because you’re not being super friendly (if they do, it’s certainly time to find a new crew).
-But the knowledge that a film crew has gained over the years of working with professional and novice presenters is gold.
-We regularly pass on tips we learn from the pros but it doesn’t hurt to drill us for more tips or feedback.
-If your rapport with the crew is strong then you’ll both feel more comfortable when they have honest feedback about that ‘giving up carbs’ gag you put in the opener.
+However, the knowledge that a film crew has gained over the years of working with both professional and novice presenters is invaluable.
+We regularly pass on tips we learn from the pros, but it doesn’t hurt to drill us for more tips or feedback.
+If your rapport with the crew is strong, then you’ll both feel more comfortable when they have honest feedback about that ‘giving up carbs’ gag you put in the opener.

 Look Your Best